Key takeaways:

 1. Get more professional experience

-The amount of plumbing experience you have will influence how much you are paid as a plumber.
-Apprentices or plumbers who have fewer years under their belt may earn less, whereas veteran plumbers with higher certifications can charge a premium for their expertise, on-the-job knowledge, and reputation with customers.
+Apprentices or plumbers who have fewer years under their belt may earn less.
+On the other hand, veteran plumbers with higher certifications can charge a premium for their expertise, on-the-job knowledge, and reputation with customers.

 If you’re just getting started, keep going.
 Each year brings new chances to grow professionally, expand your customer base, and earn more profit.